+1-888-360-0001 8:00AM to 6:00PM EST

 The two well-known antioxidants found in celery are called apigenin and luteolin, which both aid a variety of inflammatory conditions, such as allergies and arthritis.
-In addition to inflammatory diseases, apigenin and luteolin have been found to reduce the number of cancer cells, lower cholesterol, reduce blood pressure, and improve overall cardiac health.
+In addition to inflammatory diseases, apigenin, and luteolin have been found to reduce the number of cancer cells, lower cholesterol, reduce blood pressure, and improve overall cardiac health.
 Despite these fantastic health claims, some people have an allergy to celery, which can be evident through a mild to severe reaction.
 Usually, symptoms of a celery allergy include skin reactions, digestive problems, and respiratory consequences.
 In rare cases, anaphylaxis may develop after ingesting celery.
-Anaphylaxis is severe and considered life-threatening, which is characterized by difficulty breathing due to a swollen and inflamed airway.
+Anaphylaxis is severe and life-threatening, characterized by difficulty breathing due to a swollen and inflamed airway.

-For those fortunate to not have an allergy to this nutrient-packed food, there are a variety of easy recipes for a quick snack.
+For those fortunate not to have an allergy to this nutrient-packed food, there are a variety of easy recipes for a quick snack.
 Let’s read below.

 1. Celery & Peanut Butter